flixOpt/flixOpt/README.md

 <img src="/pics/architecture_flixOpt.png" style=" height:400px "  >

 ## solver
-  * you need to install a solver.
-Opensource solvers are CBC() and GLPK((https://sourceforge.net/projects/winglpk/).
+  * You need to install a solver.
+Various solvers are usable.
+Recommended opensource solvers are [CBC](https://github.com/coin-or/Cbc) and [GLPK](https://www.gnu.org/software/glpk/).
+Executables can be found for example  [here for CBC](https://portal.ampl.com/dl/open/cbc/) and [here for GLPK](https://sourceforge.net/projects/winglpk/) (Windows: You have to put solver-executables to the PATH-variable)

 ## citing
 For explicitly citing, a link to a paper is coming soon ...